Windows on the World: Operations

 The main dining room faced north and east, allowing guests to look out onto the skyline of Manhattan.
-The dress code required jackets for men and was strictly enforced; a man who arrived with a reservation but without a jacket was seated at the bar.
+The dress code required jackets for men and was strictly enforced.
+A man who arrived with a reservation but without a jacket was seated at the bar.
 The restaurant offered jackets that were loaned to the patrons so they could eat in the main dining room.
 The dinnerware, rugs, lighting fixtures, menus and the communication equipment were designed by Milton Glaser.

-A more intimate dining room, Wild Blue, was located on the south side of the restaurant.
-The bar extended along the south side of 1 World Trade Center as well as the corner over part of the east side.
+A more intimate dining room, Cellar in the Sky, was located on the south side of the restaurant.
+The bar extended along the south side of 1 World Trade Center, and the corner over part of the east side.
 Looking out from the bar through the full length windows, one could see views of the southern tip of Manhattan, where the Hudson and East River meet.
-In addition, one could see the Liberty State Park with Ellis Island and Staten Island with the Verrazzano-Narrows Bridge.
+One could see the Liberty State Park with Ellis Island and Staten Island with the Verrazzano–Narrows Bridge.
 The kitchens, utility spaces, and conference center in the restaurant were located on the 106th floor.

-Windows on the World closed after the 1993 bombing, in which employee Wilfredo Mercado was killed while checking in deliveries in the building's underground garage.
-The explosion also damaged receiving areas, storage and parking spots used by the restaurant complex.
-On May 12, 1994, the Port Authority of New York and New Jersey announced that the Joseph Baum & Michael Whiteman Company had won the contract to run the restaurants after Windows's former operator, Inhilco, gave up its lease.
-It underwent a US$25 million renovation and reopened on June 26, 1996.
-Cellar in the Sky, a 60-seat space within the restaurant, reopened after Labor Day.
 In 1999, Cellar in the Sky was changed into an American steakhouse and renamed "Wild Blue".
-In 2000, its final full year of operation, it reported revenues of US$37 million, making it the highest-grossing restaurant in the United States.
+In 2000, its final full year of operation, Windows on the World reported revenues of US$37 million, making it the highest-grossing restaurant in the United States.

 The executive chefs of Windows on the World included Philippe Feret of Brasserie Julien, while the last chef was Michael Lomonaco.

+1993 terrorist attack

+In February 1993, a bomb was detonated in the basement of the North tower of World Trade Center.
+Among the six people killed was Wilfredo Mercado, age 37, a receiving agent for Windows on the World restaurant.
+The explosion damaged receiving areas, storage and parking spots used by the restaurant complex.
+Although the restaurant was not damaged, the explosion impacted several areas of the building and it was forced to close with no specific re-opening date set.
+All 360 employees were left without work.

+After the bombing, Hilton International, which had been operating the restaurant, relinquished management of the facility.
+Following a competition, in May 1994 the Port Authority hired the Joseph Baum & Michael Whiteman Company, the restaurant's original designers, to renovate and operate the space.
+Baum and Whiteman's proposal included construction costs of US$12.6 million, exclusive of build-out expenses which were anticipated to double the budget.

+After undergoing a US$25million renovation, on May 14, 1996 a 400-person book reception for chef and author Rozanne Gold was held at the renovated restaurant.
+Guests included Joe Baum, Bobby Flay and Michael Lomonaco.
+The restaurant reopened to the public on June 26, 1996.
+Cellar in the Sky, a 60-seat space within the restaurant, reopened after Labor Day that same year.